MitchDarrow/HHC_2025/act3_schrodingersscope_mjd.md

 <br>
 </p>
 <p>
-Using a snippet of code from the register/js/registerCourses.js in the developer console this feature can be enabled:
+Using a snippet of code from the register/js/registerCourses.js in the Developer Tools Console this feature can be enabled:
 <br>
 </p>
 <pre><code class="language-js">